-ED 380 Multicultural Education (3 credits)
+ED 380 or ED 680 Multicultural Education (3 credits)

 Investigation of the major concepts and issues in multicultural education with emphasis on the dimensions of content integration, knowledge construction, prejudice reduction, equity pedagogy, and empowering school culture.
 Includes issues regarding the education of Alaska Natives with attention to cultural standards.